CodemasonHQ/docs/introduction.md

 - Your Server - Codemason supports any Linux host with Docker installed.
 You retain total control of your server.
 - Docker - we're big believers in containerisation.
 Everything that Codemason runs on your server is a container.
 Because it's containerised, we don't care what it is - we just run it.
 - GitLab Community Edition
-    - GitLab provides some great functionality for Codemason to integrate with that it just made sense to use them.
+    - GitLab provides some great functionality for Codemason to integrate with so it just makes sense to use them.
 Here's how we use GitLab.
-    - Repositories - we use a private [git remote](https://git-scm.com/docs/git-remote) to seamlessly sync your repo to Codemason regardless of your git provider so deployment is easy as `$ mason deploy`.
+    - Repositories - we use a private [git remote](https://git-scm.com/docs/git-remote) to seamlessly sync your repo to Codemason, regardless of your git provider.
+Making deployment easy as `$ mason deploy`.
     - Continuous Integration - GitLab already has CI built in.
-Naturally we use this to enable the CI component of Codemason.
-Every time your remote is updated it runs the commands defined in your config file.
+We use this to enable the CI component of Codemason.
+Every time your remote is updated it runs the commands defined in your `.gitlab-ci.yml` file.
     - Private Registry - we utilise GitLab's new private image registry functionality to build a new Docker image for your app on every push.
 - Rancher - we use Rancher for orchestration (putting your containers on to your server)